-According to the National Institute on Drug Abuse (NIDA), certain people are at higher risk for drug abuse than others.
+According to the National Institute on Drug Abuse Preventing Drug Use Among Children and Adolescents survey, certain people are at higher risk for drug abuse than others.
 Aggressive behavior in childhood, substance abuse by peers, easy availability of drugs, lack of supervision or family involvement and bonding predispose a person to addiction.
 Young people, children of drug abusers, and individuals with co-occurring mental health disorders are high-risk groups.
-Studies show depression, stress, anxiety, and a negative attitude all play a role in an individual’s risk of addiction.
+2013 Developing and Validation of Identifying People in Risk of Addiction Questionnaire shows depression, stress, anxiety, and a negative attitude all play a role in an individual’s risk of addiction.
 People with negative feelings such as stress and anxiety are more likely to be impulsive or irrational, putting them at risk of substance abuse.
 So, how can having pets at home help prevent addiction?

 People who experience negative emotions, such as anxiety, guilt, shame, and loneliness, are at a higher risk of substance abuse.
 Unconditional love from a beloved pet has a calming effect, reduces the sense of isolation, and encourages a positive attitude to life.